Combustible Gas Detector: Statox 501 Infratox

 Simple maintenance: Easy to read display and non-Vintrusive calibration

 The bright LED display of the Statox 501 Infratox shows the gas concentration in percent L.E.L.
 (Lower Explosion Limit).
 An important accessory is the calibration adapter, featuring control buttons operating Hall-sensors inside the Ex d housing.
+Therefore calibration, zeroing and setting parameters can be done non – intrusive by one person.

 The service menu is password protected preventing unauthorised access.
 All parameters can be checked and changed, or a calibration can be done all without opening the transmitter.
-The adapter is also equipped with a gas outlet so that it can be used for flow-through applications.
+The adapter is also equipped with a gas outlet so that it can also be used for flow-through applications.

 Impervious compact design